 In the event of an emergency

 - Notify the onsite management

 All rent is due on the 1st of the month.

 Rent is payable to Palm Shore Apartments and will be collected on holidays and weekends.
 CASH WILL NOT BE ACCEPTED UNDER ANY CIRCUMSTANCES.
-Payments by check, money order, or cashier’s check can be taken to the office or dropped off in the night box.
+Payments by check, money order, or cashier’s check can be taken to the office.
 All payments will be applied to utilities, late fees, and other charges first, and rent last.
 Payments are accepted 24/7 using the resident portal.

 We are pleased to provide a lockout service for our residents, to avoid finding and paying a professional locksmith.
 The fee charged for all lockout calls will be $35.00 and is due at time of service.
 This fee will apply to any calls before or after office hours, weekends, and on holidays.

 Only those residents on the lease and with proper ID will be allowed access into the apartments.
 Please be aware that staff members responding to your lockout call do not necessarily live in the community; please take their travel time into consideration.
 Your patience is appreciated.